MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x356--xbox-eractrl-cs-timeout.md

 The XBOX_ERACTRL_CS_TIMEOUT  bug check has a value of 0x00000356.

 The eractrl.sys driver was not able to transition the Xbox console to or from connected standby after an extended amount of time.
+The eractrl.sys driver is for KM driver that bootstraps the ERA VM and manages the ERA VM lifetime.

 ## XBOX\_ERACTRL\_CS\_TIMEOUT Parameters